mT5 Model

 Now, we examine how to write a similar training script using FlexFlow.
 To

-begin, FlexFlow dataloaders expect the data to be passed in as numpy
+begin, FlexFlow dataloaders expect the data to be passed in as numpy arrays

 and to be already preprocessed so that batches may be directly given to the

-performs the necessary preprocessing.
+and preprocess_train() performs the necessary preprocessing.

 Next, following the conventional FlexFlow terminology, we define a top-level task to train the mT5 model.
 The key steps are as follows (including some notable code snippets):